pluskid/Mocha.jl/docs/tutorial/cifar10.rst

 In order to share the definition of common computation layers, Caffe use the same file to define both the training and test networks, and use *phase* to include and exclude layers that are used only in training or testing phases.
-Mocha does not need this as the layers defined in Julia code are just Julia objects.
+Mocha does not do this as the layers defined in Julia code are just Julia objects.
 We will simply construct training and test nets with a different subsets of those Julia layer objects.